 Parkinson’s Law and why we love delaying our work.

-Besides the negative emotions incorporated in procrastination, there is also Parkinson’s Law.
-It says that the amount of work expands to fill the time available for its completion.
+Besides the negative emotions incorporated in procrastination, there is also Parkinson’s Law, which states that the amount of work expands to fill the time available for completion.

 Parkinson’s Law can also explain why we often ignore the 5-month deadlines and start working only days before the due date as a student or even until now.

 Is procrastination really that bad?

 The short answer is no, but procrastination should not be tolerated in some situations.
 As I said earlier, professional procrastinators can function better when going against time.

 Many well-known procrastinators made significant contributions in their fields while taking their time.